 Writing Minors & Tracks

-Creative Writers may declare a Creative Writing Minor, and those who wish to develop their skills further or enter writing or communication-related professions may soon become Writing and Communication Studies Minors or declare an English Major with a Writing and Communication Studies Track.
+Creative Writers may declare a Creative Writing Minor, and those who wish to develop their skills further or enter writing or communication-related professions may select from a variety of Writing and Communication Studies courses or declare an English Major with a Writing and Communication Studies concentration.
 Students may also participate in an off-campus “Semester in Communications and Media” in New York City.

 General Education Writing at Drew